samsonzone/freedot-cli/README.md

 # freedot-cli

-**freedot** is a lightweight, fast, and scriptable CLI tool to check domain availability across hundreds of TLDs — with filters, progress bar, output formats, and optional exports.
+**freedot** is a lightweight, fast, and scriptable CLI tool to check domain availability across hundreds of TLDs — with filters, progress bar, export formats, and optional exports.
+It supports Linux and macOS with a smooth UX and Bash/Zsh completions.

 ---